openeuropa/bootstrap-component-library/README.md

 ### How to use a package from npm

-- fetch the package with npm or yarn, e.g.
+- fetch the package with npm or pnpm, e.g.
   `npm install @openeuropa/bcl-theme-default` or
-  `yarn add @openeuropa/bcl-theme-default`
+  `pnpm add @openeuropa/bcl-theme-default`
 - include the templates in your application, you will need a `twig loader` capable of identifying the templates using their namespace `@oe-bcl`.